ail-project/ail-feeder-github-repo/README.md

 - [magic](https://github.com/ahupp/python-magic)

-  - For magic, according to your OS, some additional stuff need to be download.
+  - For magic, according to your OS, some additional dependecies need to be installed.

     - For Debian/Ubuntu: